-The government is hoping this will reduce demand on Doctors and will benefit elderly people, blind people and people that cannot easily search for health advice on the internet.
-Some people are concerned about how any confidential data relating to patient queries will be stored but Amazon has confirmed all data will be kept confidential and encrypted.
+The aim is to reduce demand on Doctors and particularly benefit elderly people, blind people and people who cannot easily search for health advice on the internet.
+Some people are concerned about how any confidential data relating to patient queries will be stored, but Amazon has confirmed all data will be kept confidential and encrypted.

 This is where AI comes in – computers can be programmed to read data.
 Using algorithms, very subtle changes can be detected, either as the precursor of a disease or before it has propagated.

-However, it’s not as easy as it all sounds.
+However, it isn’t as easy as it all sounds.
 The public is wary about how their data is used, especially the levels of personal information required.
 The NHS will need to improve its IT systems and collect the right type of data in the right format to harness the full potential of AI.

-AI may come up during your interview as ethics questions.
+AI may come up during your interview in ethics questions.
 Some example questions include:

 You can access over 100 more questions with our free Interview Question Bank.

 Loading More Content